pop up description layer

 #90-26305

-On a day photo recon mission on Ft.
-Bragg, an ESSS-equipped A/C with full ERFS tanks made a turn in excess of 60 deg bank and 90+ degrees of direction at 100' AHO.
+On a day photo recon mission on Ft Bragg at approx 1430 hrs, an ESSS-equipped A/C with full ERFS tanks made a turn in excess of 60 deg bank and 90+ degrees of direction at 100' AHO.
 A/C lost altitude, dipped down into the trees, and sustained a blade strike.
 A/C continued down in a level attitude to a hard landing on a road.
-The ERFS tanks separated, ruptured, and exploded.
+The ERFS tanks separated, ruptured, and exploded. |

 18 JUN 96

-CW2 Francisco J. Ruiz [P]
+CW2 Francisco J. Ruiz [PC]

 PVT Angel A. Bernal-Frias